FanDuel Promo Code

 This FanDuel Review is going to cover the ins-and-outs of the site that has been a leader in the Daily Fantasy Sports industry for quite some time now.

 FanDuel is a customer-friendly hub for daily fantasy sports players, offering a variety of game formats and huge prize pools.
-FanDuel has one of the largest user bases in the DFS industry, ensuring that there are always contests to be found.
+While there have been many new competitors to enter the space, FanDuel still has one of the largest user bases in the DFS industry.
+This ensures that there are always contests to be found.
 Their interface is simple, which enables new users to catch on quickly and get in the game.

 Like any site, FanDuel has its pros and cons.
 However, it’s still one of the top (if not the #1) destinations for one-day fantasy players and should be in your daily fantasy sports rotation, especially since it’s so easy to sign up, and no FanDuel promo code is necessary!